kokoichi206/kokoichi206/aboutme/work_experience_en.md

 ## Work experience

+- **Repro in Japan:** 05/2024 - Present.
+Web Engineer of Marketing product.
-- **OPTiM in Japan:** 04/2021 - Present.
+- **OPTiM in Japan:** 04/2021 - 04/2024.
 Android Engineer of MDM product.
 Learned basic software engineering skills (including how to work in a team).
+Web Engineer of IoT product (medical related), using Vue2, Golang, Postgresql and k8s.

 ## Education